Online Saturday Competition Draw System

 Clearly, if the competition is oversubscribed, then some entrants will fail to get a game.
 Entrants who don’t get a game, either in the draw or subsequently via BRS, will be offered priority for the competition the following week if they choose to enter.

 The results of the draw will be entered into the BRS system and successful members will be informed in the normal way by BRS email.
 Any places left unfilled in the draw, or which subsequently become available due to cancellations, will be bookable later via BRS.
 Unsuccessful members will be informed by separate message.
-Initially at least, all registered members will be given a breakdown of the draw in terms of number of entrants, number of places available, number of unsuccessful entrants and number of unfilled places.
+When the draw is complete the draw results can be viewed on the Saturday draw entry page from the view tab at the top left of the screen.

 Members will only be able to use the system once they have registered to do so and have been issued a username and a password.
 To register your name, please send an email to email@example.com to request registration.